Your accountant wants to help you file your taxes, but they need your help to make the process go as smoothly as possible.

-It’s a great idea to make yourself into a client that your accountant loves to see.
-You may help lower your accountant’s stress levels by being a model client, and also make your own tax season easier and less stressful.
+This is why it’s a great idea to make yourself into a client that your accountant loves to see.
+Not only will you help lower your accountant’s stress levels by being a model client, but you’ll make your own tax season easier and less personally stressful.

-What can you do to make sure your accountant is always happy to see you?
-Here are four simple steps you can take to become your accountant’s favorite client:
+So what can you do to make sure your accountant is always happy to see you?
+Here are the steps you can take to become their favorite client:

 We all know the cliché of the taxpayer who shows up to their accountant’s office on April 14 with a shoebox full of crumpled receipts and tax documents.
 Being that client is sure to send your accountant heading for the hills.

 Luckily, the same thing that will make your tax preparation easier will also lower your accountant’s blood pressure: a simple organizational system.